Travel details

 -

-Known as the "Camelot of Africa," Gondar is a medieval royal city famous for its castles and court structures, particularly the Debre Berhan Selassie Church, whose walls and ceilings are covered with frescoes of angelic faces.
+Gondar, also called "Africa's Camelot", is a medieval royal city famous for its castles and court buildings, particularly the Debre Berhan Selassie Church whose walls and ceilings are covered with frescoes of angels' faces.

-Visit the Royal Enclosure (Fasil Ghebbi): A complex that includes the castles of Gondar's emperors.
-In particular, King Fasilides' castle is well preserved and features round towers and wooden balconies.
-Nearby is the royal bath known as the "House of Pleasure," which is also the center of the Timkat festival.
+Visit to the Royal Enclosure (Fasil Gibi): A complex including the castles of Gondar's emperors.
+In particular, King Fasilidas' castle is well preserved, featuring round towers and wooden balconies.
+Nearby is the royal bathhouse known as the "House of Joy" (the center for the Timkat festival).

-Debre Berhan Selassie Church: Renowned for its frescoes painted on the walls and ceiling, especially the angelic faces that are iconic motifs of Ethiopian design.
+Debre Berhan Selassie Church: Famous for its frescoes covering the walls and ceilings, especially the angel faces which are an iconic motif of Ethiopian design.

 [English Guide]